Burton2000/Awesome-DeepLearning-Tutorials/README.md

 # Awesome deep learning and machine learning tutorials
-Links to useful online tutorials etc. all about deep learning ( a work in progress ).
+Links to useful online tutorials, blogposts, images etc. all about deep learning.
+This is a work in progress and I will continue to add to to this list as and when I find useful things.

-# Contributing
+## Contributing
-If you have any nice tutorials you think I should add please submit as an issue and I will look at putting them in the list.
+If you have any nice tutorials or links you think I should add please submit as an issue and I will look at putting them in the list.
+Also if any of the links are broken please let me know so I can remove them or find alternatives.

-# Contents
+## Contents
 - [Introducition to Machine Learning](https://github.com/Burton2000/Awesome-DeepLearning-Tutorials#introduction-to-machine-learning)
 - [Deep Learning](https://github.com/Burton2000/Awesome-DeepLearning-Tutorials#deep-learning)
 - [Convolutional Neural Networks](https://github.com/Burton2000/Awesome-DeepLearning-Tutorials#convolutional-neural-networks)